thegrizzlylabs/geniusscan-sdk-demo/cordova-plugin-genius-scan-demo/README.md

 # cordova-plugin-genius-scan-demo

-This is a demo app for the `cordova-plugin-genius-scan` npm package
+This is a demo app for the [`@thegrizzlylabs/cordova-plugin-genius-scan`](https://www.npmjs.com/package/@thegrizzlylabs/cordova-plugin-genius-scan) npm package

 ## Requirements